netbox-community/netbox/docs/configuration/optional-settings.md

 ---

+## WHITENOISE_ENABLED

+Default: False

+Enable this option to use whitenoise for serving and compressing the static assets.
+See the documentation of whitenoise [here](http://whitenoise.evans.io/en/stable/) for additional customization and background.

+---

 ## Date and Time Formatting

 You may define custom formatting for date and times.
 For detailed instructions on writing format strings, please see [the Django documentation](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date).